firesidefiction/firesidefiction.github.io/submissions.md

 If you have any questions about how to submit please email us at: [questions@firesidefiction.com](mailto:questions@firesidefiction.com).

 ### Accessibility
-We use a simple form to gather submissions, but we understand that this is not universally accessible to disabled people.
+We use an online form to gather submissions, but we understand that this may not universally accessible to disabled people.
 If you have questions related to accessibility, please email us at [questions@firesidefiction.com](mailto:questions@firesidefiction.com) with the subject line: 'Accessibility Query.'
 Accessibility Queries should only contain a request to submit by alternate means, and not be a submission.

 Any submissions sent via email will be deleted unread.

 ----

 ## Short Stories

-Fireside holds a submissions period for each upcoming issue of _Fireside Quarterly_.
-We will be open to submissions for short stories during the following periods:

-- Submissions for the July 2020 issue of Fireside Quarterly will be open from **August 26, 2019** to **August 30, 2019**
-- Submissions for the October 2020 issue of Fireside Quarterly  will be open from **December 2, 2019** to **December 6, 2019**

 We accept short stories up to 3,000 words.
 Our budget allows us to pay for up to 7,000 words per month, which means we are always going to buy more shorter fiction than longer stories.
 We especially love to see very short pieces that still tell great stories and make us laugh, cry, or transport us to new worlds.
 We love short short stories, like Karl Dandenell's '[We Who Stay Behind](https://firesidefiction.com/we-who-stay-behind);' '[Junebug's Magical Magnificent Mercurial Barbershop](https://firesidefiction.com/junebugs-magical-magnificent-mercurial-barbershop)' by Malon Edwards, and of course, '[Parasitismo](https://firesidefiction.com/parasitismo),' by Alberto Chimal (¡sí, aquí también se habla español!).